Matinkylä – Urban transport hub

 You can read about Matinkylä development in Finnish from our Finnish website.

 Shopping centre Iso Omena is located in Matinkylä.
 Iso Omena ranks among the three largest shopping centres in Finland with some 200 stores and service providers and a gross leasable area of 100,000 m².
 In addition to interesting stores, the shopping centre will offer a wide range of entertainment services.
 There are 3,000 parking places in the centre.

-In August 2016, the City of Espoo opened a brand new citizens’ service centre on the third floor of the extension of Iso Omena shopping centre.
+In August 2016, the City of Espoo opened a brand new citizens’ service centre in the Iso Omena shopping centre.
 This unique service centre will make the everyday life of the residents very convenient, offering people the opportunity to for diverse public services under one roof.
 The service centre has been very successful in catering for its 1.3 million users in 2017.
-There are elevator connections from the metro station, the bus terminal and the car park.
-It is a unique public services hub.

 Matinkylä comprises a diverse landscape ranging from rocky seashores to the central park area with beautiful scenery and a wide range of outdoors activities.
 The seashore attracts everyone from joggers to sunbathers and swimmers.
 The large island of Iso Vasikkasaari is a recreational area open to the public, accessible by a boat connection from Nokkalanniemi.
 There are two guest marinas, which serve as starting points for boat trips to nearby islands and further on into the Gulf of Finland.

 Sport activities in Matinkylä include a diverse sports park with ice hockey, football, floorball, skateboarding and athletics.
 There are also many private gyms, sports clubs and activities like wind surfing and horse-riding.